Bry-Sal13/Art-Oasis/journals/zachary_winter.md

 05/16/23:
 Today we cleaned up our excalidraw and model diagrams, and delegated out our starting tasks.
 Begin working on code tomorrow!

-05/16/23:
-Today we cleaned up our excalidraw and model diagrams, and delegated out our starting tasks.
-Begin working on code tomorrow!

 05/19/23:
 Ended up taking the whole week to really flesh out everything hopefully starting code next week